ozanba/ozanba/README.md

 - 👋 Hi, I’m @ozanba
-- 👀 I’m interested in python
+- 👀 I’m interested in python.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and date science.
-- 💞️ I’m looking to collaborate on everything
+- 🔎 I’m looking to collaborate on anything
 - 📫 How to reach me ozanbagirann@gmail.com
 <!---
 ozanba/ozanba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.